Awadheshks/Agentic-AI-Foundations-Project/README.md

 (i) Navigate to the Knowledge Bases section under the Agent, then choose “Add” to add an Knowledge Base to enable the Agent to use the Gift Wrapping knowledge base.

-(ii) Select the knowledge base 'GiftWrappingKnowledgeBase' and choose Action Group Type “Define with API Schemas”
+(ii) Select the knowledge base 'GiftWrappingKnowledgeBase' and choose Action Group Type “Define with API Schemas”.

 (iii) Add the following instructions as the 'Knowledge base instructions for Agent'.